Long-time estimates for heat flows on ALE manifolds: Introduction

 The latter result suggests a strong link between derivative estimates of arbitrary order and elliptic estimates.
 As the proofs of our results build on optimal elliptic estimates and invertibility of elliptic operators, we believe that the decay rates we established are optimal (possibly up to removing the arbitrarily small factor $\e>0$).

-\begin{remark} Our main results yield a good interpretation of heat kernel estimates and derivative estimates of degree $l$.
-For simplicity, assume that $u$ is rotationally symmetric at infinity.
+\begin{remark} A heuristic way of interpreting the heat kernel estimates and derivative estimates of degree $l$ is the following: For simplicity, assume that $u$ is rotationally symmetric at infinity.
 Then $u\in L^p$ means that $u=o(r^{-\frac{n}{p}})$, i.e.\ $L^p$ corresponds to the spatial decay rate $r^{-\frac{n}{p}}$.
 Similarly, $L^q$ corresponds to the spatial decay rate $r^{-\frac{n}{q}}$.
 On the other hand the norm of the map

 has the temporal decay rate $t^{-\frac n2\left(\frac1p-\frac1q\right)}=t^{\frac12\left(-\frac np-\left(-\frac nq\right)\right)}$.
 Heuristically, one gets this temporal decay rate by taking the difference of the two spatial decay rates $-\frac np$ and $-\frac nq$, corresponding to $L^p$ and $L^q$, and multiplying by a factor $1/2$, which comes from parabolic rescaling $(t,r)\mapsto (\alpha^2t,\alpha r)$.
 Moreover, if $\nabla^ku\in L^p$ (i.e. $\nabla^ku=o(r^{-\frac{n}{p}})$), one heuristically has $u=o(r^{k-\frac{n}{p}})$ due to elliptic estimates for weighted Sobolev spaces.
 If $k\in\N$ is so small that $k-\frac{n}{p}<l$, then the norm of the map